This article was updated on July 30, 2018.

-In 2015, seven states passed laws designed to promote equal pay: California, Connecticut, Delaware, Illinois, New York, North Dakota and Oregon.
+Many states have passed laws designed to promote equal pay, including California, Colorado, Delaware, New Jersey and Oregon, reports the National Women's Law Center.
 The amended California Fair Pay Act SB 358, for example, specifies that employers demonstrate that employees doing "substantially similar" work are paid the same.
 Employers are not permitted to discourage discussion of compensation or to retaliate against employees who have claimed pay discrimination.
 Employers must keep records for three years, and cannot use location as a sole rationale for a pay differential.

 Wage secrecy is thought to be one of the causes for the pay disparity.
 The New York law is one of several state laws that discourage wage secrecy, and some states, like Michigan, have had laws prohibiting wage secrecy on the books since the 1980s.

 The Lilly Ledbetter Fair Pay Act was the first legislation signed by Barack Obama when he took office.
 The Fair Pay Act discourages employers from running out the legal clock by concealing discriminatory pay.
-The Obama Administration has also announced that it would be taking executive action to require employers to report more about how much they pay workers — identified by race, ethnicity and gender.
+On top of that, the Equal Employment Opportunity Commission (EEOC) requires that employers with 100+ employees report both demographics and pay data on an EEO-1 form, as noted by the EEOC.

 Midsize firms, less likely to have a dedicated, official EEO function, should still be aware of regulation intended to identify employment trends.
 The aforementioned EEO-1 report is required for employers with federal contracts valued at more than $50,000, or with 50 employees or more.
 Even employers with no federal business are required to file annually if they have at least 100 employees.